 The idea of time stepping is to start with some initial condition and to rigorously integrate the associated initial value problem on a small time interval.
 If the proof is successful, we compute a rigorous enclosure for the endpoint of the orbit and try to integrate the \emph{enclosure} forward in time.
 This process is repeated as long as necessary (and possible).
 In order for long time integration to be feasible, the size of the enclosures should be ``managed'' properly.
 In particular, they should not grow too fast.
 This is where the dissipativity of the system can prove very helpful, if correctly leveraged.

 An alternative to time stepping is domain decomposition.
 The idea of this approach is to still split the time domain into smaller subintervals, but then to validated everything at once, via a single fixed point operator coupling all pieces together.
 This solution can be computationally more expensive, but has the advantage of being directly adaptable to solving boundary value problems in time, which is not as straightforward for the time stepping approach.
+This time domain decomposition strategy already proved very powerful in the context of validated integration of ODEs~\cite{BerShe21}.

 In this work, we mainly focus on the domain decomposition approach, which will be presented in detail in Section~\ref{sec:domaindecomposition}, but time stepping is also covered in Appendix~\ref{app:timestepping}. \end{remark}

 \begin{remark} Up to now, while reviewing the literature concerning rigorous integration of PDEs, we stayed at a rather general level of exposition, and in particular have not yet mentioned discretization choices.
 We purposely postponed this discussion until now, in order to first better emphasize the conceptual similarities between these different techniques, but of course the way the approximate solutions are represented (and the often related choices of function spaces that are made) are crucial when actually having to derive the precise estimates needed for the validation.